Elephants in Thailand: Cultural significance

 Historically, elephants in Thailand are considered to be very important culturally.
 There are many elephant's references to artworks, literature and national emblems.
-Since Thailand is a majority Buddhist country, elephants are portrayed as sacred animals from their special symbolism in the practice of Buddhism.
+As Thailand is a majority Buddhist country, elephants are portrayed as sacred animals from their special symbolism in the practice of Buddhism.
 Many artworks in Thai royal palaces and temples have drawings of elephants on the paintings on the walls.
 In 1917, Thailand's official flag was a white elephant in the middle of the scarlet background.
 White elephants in Thai society also represent wealth and power because of their past association with the Thai royals.
 The royal Thai navy flag also bears the symbol of the white elephant.
 Many provinces in Thailand used to have elephants as part of their official emblems as well.
 In the Thai animal and planetary zodiac, the elephant is the fourth animal zodiac of the Thai people.